-Barraba golf course is an 18-hole sand greens course located 90km, or about one hour’s drive north of Tamworth.
+Barraba Golf Club is an 18-hole sand greens course located 90km, or about one hour’s drive north of Tamworth.

 Golf was first played in the area as far back as 1899 in several different locations, eventually moving to its present site in 1925.